 Blue carbon in coastal wetlands: the effects of restoration and woody encroachment

 Carbon can be absorbed from the atmosphere and stored by microbial and plant communities in a process called sequestration.
 A portion of this carbon is respired by the plants and released back into the atmosphere, but the remainder is converted into biomass that may become sequestered in the soil for decades.
 Carbon that is sequestered in marine habitats such as marshes, mangroves, and seagrasses, is known as “blue carbon.”
 The carbon sequestration role of coastal habitats is likely to be of paramount importance in the maintenance of global atmospheric carbon levels, but the burgeoning field of blue carbon still lacks quantitative estimates of carbon storage in many marine habitats.
 Therefore, our research in this area addresses two general questions: (1) How does carbon storage in restored coastal wetlands compare to reference wetlands?
 (2) How does the encroachment of mangroves into salt marshes change the carbon storage potential of the ecosystem?
-To address these questions, we are collaborating with Dr. Patrick Louchouarn, Dr. Wes Highfield, and Dr. Sam Brody to integrate remote sensing with biogeochemical and biological estimates of carbon flux and storage on the Texas coast.
-This research is funded through 2014 by the Texas General Land Office – Coastal Management Program and the NASA Carbon Cycle Science Program.
+To address these questions, we are working with collaborators to integrate remote sensing with biogeochemical and biological estimates of carbon flux and storage on the Texas coast.
+This research has been funded by the Texas General Land Office – Coastal Management Program, the NASA Carbon Cycle Science Program, and Restore America’s Estuaries.